 Anterior Deltoids: Well-defined Shoulders

 The anterior deltoids, located at the front of the shoulders, play a key role in the pushing motion.
-These muscles help lift the arms forward and help stabilize the body during push-ups.
+These muscles lift the arms forward and help stabilize the body during push-ups.
 They work closely with the pectorals and triceps to coordinate the movement.

 The abdominal strap: An essential stabilizing role